shyamvis/ACT-COVID-Ontology/codes.md

 ## Existing codes

-### CDC coding guidelines for COVID-19 with existing ICD-10 codes
+### CDC coding guidelines for coding with existing ICD-10 codes
 * **Pneumonia confirmed as due to COVID-19:** J12.89 Other viral pneumonia & B97.29 Other coronavirus as the cause of diseases classified elsewhere
 * **Lower respiratory infection due to COVID-19:** J22 Unspecified acute lower respiratory infection & B97.29 Other coronavirus as the cause of diseases classified elsewhere
 * **Respiratory infection due to COVID-19:** NOSJ98.8 Other specified respiratory disorders & B97.29 Other coronavirus as the cause of diseases classified elsewhere